 Path Input information Output information Description /dev/ttyPSC6 Transmit characters one by one.
 Receives characters one by one.
 This device created by the linux kernel provides the serial interface (RS232) of the system.
-The serial interface is already started by the boot up sequence.
+The serial interface is already started by the boot up sequence (see "Boot up / Shut down sequence" on page 42).